ezraroi/Human-AI-Collab/section-6-the-complete-system-architecture.md

 The Human: Provides the emotional scaffolding, holding environment, and container, performing Bion's [alpha-function](alpha-function.md) to metabolize raw experience, with discourse verified through [Felt Sense](felt-sense.md) as a [Channel 1 ](channel-1-embodied-sensorimotor-pathway.md)signal.
 The [Journal](journal.md): Provides the [Chronotope](chronotope.md) (Bakhtin's stable time-space) and Continuity/Memory ([Hermans](hubert-hermans.md)), materializing the integration of symbolic and sensorimotor channels through the act of writing and serving as the record of accumulated transformation across iterations.
 The AI: preserves productive tension as the pre-existing (\|D–C\|) relation is encountered **within the ZPD (independent → assisted performance)**—acting as a 'Productive Fiction' via turn-by-turn [Functional Alterity](functional-alterity.md) to support activation of the user's [alpha-function](alpha-function.md) while providing scaffolding (S\_t).
-The Time: Provides the time for digestion, rest, not being overwhelmed and in mania.
-Enables the [Recursive Loop](recursive-metabolic-loop.md) and Accumulation.
-Transformation occurs through repeated iterations of the cycle, strengthening capacity ([C](c-capacity.md)) over time.
+The Time: Provides time for digestion and rest (preventing overwhelm/mania) and the temporal span across sessions required for Recursive Metabolic Loop cycles to complete and accumulate.
+Transformation occurs when cycles reach crystallization → materialization → re-entry, strengthening [capacity](c-capacity.md) (C) over time.